Pradip Chatterjee

-Pradip Chatterjee is a founder member of the Bengali band Moheener Ghoraguli.
+Pradip Chatterjee (born 15 December 1950) is a founder member of the Bengali band Moheener Ghoraguli.
 He is the younger brother of Gautam Chatterjee.
 He was also a theatre person, filmmaker and ethnographer.

 Also known as Bula, Chatterjee is a flautist and vocalist.

 Career

 An engineering graduate from the Indian Institute of Engineering Science and Technology, Shibpur, which was then affiliated with the University of Calcutta, he joined the Calcutta engineering firm M.N.
 Dastur & Company (P) Ltd, after the break-up of Moheener Ghoraguli.

 He resides in Kolkata, with his wife Sharmistha, daughter Anka and son Ritoban.